Cordage and Plaits with Everyday Materials

 Learn how to make a simple two-ply cordage, then move on to additional plies.
 Have a try working with a clockwise and anticlockwise twist to the cord, creating a Z and S ply.
 You will be encouraged to work with a range of materials; different fabrics, paper, plastic bags, paper towel, threads.
 The focus will be on making long regular elements.
 We will learn some simple flat and three-dimensional plaits, which could be worked with cords made earlier or other materials ready for repurposing.

 The course will offer a ‘sketch box’ of ideas for cordage and long plaits/braids.
 The expectation is that you will have a selection of samples at the end of the course and lots of ideas.
 Working with a diverse set of materials will introduce texture and colour to the samples.
-This course would work well as a stand-alone course or with the following course Twined Basketry on a Large Scale (21 March 2025), where cordage could be incorporated in the basket.

 For more information and booking please visit the West Dean College website.